hunterdyar/daily-golf-project/README.md

 Disadvantages
 - It's overkill for this project.
-  - a public reference to inputaction assets is certainly fine for a game of this scale.
+  - A public reference to InputAction assets would be fine for a game of this scale.
   - We could do it the same, but provide the data as static actions and floats!
 I don't use statics because it lets me use multiple scriptable objects to store different settings instances for testing and swapping out easily.
 Especially useful for a project in source control.
 - Another thing to remember and configure.
 - When we create actions, we have to implement them in the ScriptableObject (since it's an interface for the binding), even ones we don't use.